atedeg/mdm/docs/_docs/deployment-strategy.md

 # Deployment Strategy

 A good deployment strategy is crucial for the success of a project.
-One of the main goals we want to achieve is the adoption of the continuous release strategy.
 We decided to adopt a continuous release strategy: this implied having a robust test suite, an adequate DVCS workflow and tools to automate the releases.